nahiyan/cryptanalysis/README.md

   experiments.
 - `experiments/` is reserved for reproducible experiment definitions.
 - `results/` contains recorded benchmark and experiment results.
-- `third_party/` is reserved for external source moved or imported later.

 The existing Go command is under `runners/go-driver` while its reusable parts are gradually extracted into standalone tools.
 The experimental Rust runner is